 This blog is about how devolution in the United Kingdom works and develops.
 It assumes a pretty high level of knowledge about the framework of devolution, as well as politics in Scotland, Wales and Northern Ireland.
 The purpose of this section is to explain the key features of devolution in simple terms, and to help guide those who are new to the subject to places that will help them find out more.
 As well as this page, there are separate pages discussing the Barnett formula and how devolution finance works, the Sewel convention and legislative relations between Westminster and the devolved legislatures, and sources of further information.
 These are all available from links above.

-In essence, devolution is a way of enabling Scotland, Wales and Northern Ireland to have forms of self-government within the United Kingdom.
-The UK Parliament has conferred various sorts of legislative powers on the elected Scottish Parliament, National Assembly for Wales and Northern Ireland Assembly to do this.
+In essence, devolution is a way of enabling Scotland, Wales and Northern Ireland to have forms of significant self-government within the United Kingdom.
+Each of those parts of the UK has legislative devolution; the UK Parliament has conferred various sorts of powers to make laws on the elected Scottish Parliament, National Assembly for Wales and Northern Ireland Assembly.

 The devolved legislatures in Scotland and Wales are quite small.
 The Scottish Parliament has 129 members and the National Assembly for Wales 60.
 Both are elected by the additional member system (very similar to the mixed member plurality system used in Germany and New Zealand).
 Some MSPs or AMs are elected on the first past the post basis, from single-member constituencies.
 This accounts for 73 MSPs and 40 AMs.
 The remainder are elected from regional lists, on a second ballot, and are allocated to try to ensure that there is proportional balance between the parties in those regions, taking into account the party affiliation of constituency MSPs or AMs.

-The Northern Ireland Assembly has 108 members at present (the UK Parliamentary Voting System and Constituencies Act 2011 will reduce it to 96 after the next Assembly elections).
+The Northern Ireland Assembly has 108 members at present (the UK Parliamentary Voting System and Constituencies Act 2011 will reduce it to 96 at the 2016 Assembly elections).
 They are elected using the single transferable vote system in multi-member constituencies.

 Legislative devolution is accompanied by executive devolution to the Scottish Government (formerly Executive), Welsh Assembly Government and Northern Ireland Executive.
 Those governments are each accountable to their respective Parliament or Assembly.